North Carolina Catfish Fishing

 All about fishing for flathead, blue, white and channel catfish in NC.

 North Carolina presents ideal conditions for catfish and most waters in the state have one or more species of catfish.
-The major lakes with healthy populations of catfish include Apalachia Lake, Badin Lake, Belews Lake, Blewett Falls Lake, Chatuge Lake, Falls Lake, Fontana Lake, Harris Lake, High Rock Lake, Hiwassee Lake, Hyco Lake, Jordan Lake, Kerr Lake, King Mountain Reservoir, Lake Gaston, Lake Glenville, Lake Hickory, Lake James, Lake Mattamuskeet, Lake Nantahala, Lake Norman, Lake Rhodhiss, Lake Tillery, Lake Waccamaw, Lake Wylie, Mayo Reservoir, Mountain Island Lake, Moss Lake, Phelps Lake, Roanoke Rapids Lake, Shearon Harris Reservoir and W Kerr Scott Reservoir.
-Most ponds, creeks, rivers and smaller lakes also have catfish.
+The major lakes with healthy populations of catfish include Apalachia Lake, Badin Lake, Belews Lake, Blewett Falls Lake, Buckhorn Reservoir, Chatuge Lake, Falls Lake, Fontana Lake, Graham-Mebane Lake, Harris Lake, High Rock Lake, Hiwassee Lake, Hyco Lake, Jordan Lake, Kernersville Lake, Kerr Lake, King Mountain Reservoir, Lake Gaston, Lake Benson, Lake Cammack, Lake Crabtree, Lake Glenville, Lake Hickory, Lake Higgins, Lake James, Lake Mackintosh, Lake Mattamuskeet, Lake Nantahala, Lake Norman, Lake Rhodhiss, Lake Sutton, Lake Tillery, Lake Townsend, Lake Waccamaw, Lake Wheeler, Lake Wylie, Mayo Reservoir, Mountain Island Lake, Moss Lake, Phelps Lake, Roanoke Rapids Lake, Salem Lake, Shearon Harris Reservoir, Tar River Reservoir and W Kerr Scott Reservoir.
+Most ponds, creeks, rivers and smaller lakes may also have catfish.

 World record: 58 lbs 0 oz